-Sending equipment into the atmosphere with use of balloons is not something of the last decade.
-This technique has been used for many years.
-In this post I will discuss some things I have found about satellite balloons.
+Sending equipment or a satellite into the atmosphere above earth with use of balloons is not something of the last decade.
+In other words this technique is here for many years already.
+So this post I will discuss some things I have found about satellite balloons.
 These balloons are substitutes for those satellites that supposedly are in orbit around earth.

 In a couple of numbers of the All hands archive I found information about the use of these balloons.
 There is a lot of detailed information, even some of the information in these articles may be propaganda from that era, it will be very interesting!